mhapach/projectversions/readme.md

 This package is a Laravel (6.0+) utility which helps you keep and manage your project version(increment major, minor version numbers  )

-And also there is a UI for version checkout from VCS (only SVN for a while )
+And also there is a UI for version checkout from VCS (only git based for a while )

 Attention if you use SVN make sure that you have *trunk* folder in svn structure

 ## Installation

-Before install you need to be sure that subversion (svn) installed on your server (better version 1.8 and greater)
+Before install you need to be sure that git installed on your host

 Step 1.
 Add Eloquent Model Generator to your project via Composer